Trending Topics

 Adjust the thermostat in the ambulance’s patient care compartment so it is uncomfortably warm for EMS providers.
 Patients compromised by injury, illness or age are rarely too warm.

-6. Blast the heat When you roll to a call
+6. Blast the heat en route to call

 When you park the ambulance in the apparatus bay, which might be a cool 50ºF, between calls, set the patient care compartment at its highest warmth and turn the fan to blast.
 When you roll to your next call, the patient care compartment and the equipment stored in it will begin warming to a more tolerable temperature for the patient.
 If your car has a remote starter, do the same thing so your vehicle warms up for the few minutes you let it run before leaving the station.